Markers Review for Artists

 - The PITT marker cap prevents the marker from rolling on the work surface.

-- In the Faber-Castell PITT Series, there are also technical pens, big brush markers, and calligraphy marker pens.
+- In the Faber-Castell PITT Series, there are also technical pens, big brush markers, and calligraphy markers.

 Cons: